exploratoria/exploratoria.github.io/cookbook/doc-view/readme.md

 * Beginner/intermediate level JavaScript
 * Should work on most types of devices including mobile and tablet
 * Use of iframes means content can be almost anything from anywhere
-	* Loads HTML fies into an IFRAME
+	* Loads HTML files into an IFRAME
+	* Load STL files into an IFRAME
 	* Load MD files into a DIV
+		* MD Files are loaded into a DIV so that MD links work in the expected manner because Links in an MD file embedded in an IFRAME cannot break out of the IFRAME
 * Menus created using [Markdown]( https://en.wikipedia.org/wiki/Markdown ) markup language
 	* Markdown is well supported by GitHub, StackOverflow, Reddit and other sites
 	* Menus may contain text and images and more